Deciphering the global production network from cross-border firm transactions: Results

-Highly industrialised nations engage in complex production processes via embeddedness global supply chains.
-To capture production complexity, we adopt an approach proposed by \citet{hidalgo2009building} to infer product complexity (PCI) from patterns of geographical production.
-To measure the complexity of the supply chain in the vicinity of a product in our network, we compute the hub score of each node.
+Beyond being active in critical 'chokepoint' sectors, we would expect that highly industrialised nations are embedded in densely connected global supply chains as modern production depends on large networks of specialized firms, resources, and markets.
+To investigate this, we ask to what extent are complex goods located in densely connected parts of the network.
+To capture production complexity, we adopt an approach proposed by \cite{hidalgo2009building} to infer product complexity (PCI) from patterns of geographical production captured in trade data.
+To measure the localised connectivity and embeddedness of product in global supply chains, we compute the hub score of each node \cite{kleinberg1999hubs}.
 This is similar to eigencentrality in the sense that it captures 'neighbour of neighbour' linkages, but is suitable for directed networks such as ours.
 We find that the PCI (obtained for 2023 from the Harvard Atlas of Economic Complexity) has a rank correlation of 0.46 with node hub score.
-In essence, complex products are embedded in complex supply chains.
-At the country level, the country-level Economic Complexity Index (ECI), which is mathematically equivalent to the mean PCI of products exported with RCA, has a high rank correlation of 0.85 with mean hub score.
-Hence, countries with high industrial complexity tend to export products which are highly embedded in densely connected global supply chains.
+At the country level, the Economic Complexity Index (ECI), which is mathematically equivalent to the mean PCI of products exported with RCA, has a high rank correlation of 0.85 with mean hub score.
+Hence, we conclude that countries with high industrial complexity tend to export products which are highly embedded in densely inter-connected global supply chains.

+\textbf{Upstream links strongly predict country-product export diversification patterns for countries with higher industrial complexity.} The network describes the complex structure of global product supply chains.
+It implicitly also encodes longer-term growth potentials, specifically the probability that a country might diversify into a new 'adjacent' product - whether upstream or downstream - over time.
+As discussed above, the key logic is that countries tend to already have some of the capabilities and knowhow required for these new products due to their proximity in supply chains.

+To investigate this, we adopt an approach from the Economic Complexity and Evolutionary Economic Geography fields.
+In this literature, density and 'relatedness' metrics \cite{hidalgo2018principle} capture the propensity for diversification (of a country into a product) based on the proximity (in terms of, for example, supply chain linkages) between what the country currently produces and the new potential product.
+Specifically, we construct a 'downstream' (and analogous 'upstream') density metric, as illustrated in Figure 5 A/E, for a product $p$ in country $c$ which captures the share of top in-degree neighbouring products of $p$ present in country $c$:

+where $J_p$ is the set of top $k=40$ edges (variation in $k$ shown in SI Figure S6) from $p$ to all nodes, and $M_{p,c}=1$ if product $p$ is present in country $c$ (and otherwise 0).
+We also construct an equivalent 'upstream density' metric which considers upstream neighbouring nodes.

+We aim to predict the appearance of a new product in a country (in 2021) based on the proximity (in global supply chains) of existing products to the new product in a prior base year (2016).
+Hence, our main explanatory variable density $d_{p,c}$ is computed using product presences in 2016.
+Similar to \cite{o2021productive}, we perform a standard Probit regression for the probability of a product appearance of the form: